SECURING AN EXTERNSHIP & REQUIREMENTS

 - Judicial externs must attend classroom meetings with their faculty advisor for a minimum of one hour approximately every other week during the externship.

-- You must submit an hours log, Field Instructor Final Report, and Course Evaluation at the conclusion of the externship.
-These forms are available on the Forms & Documents page.
-Both forms are due on or before the last day of classes.
+- You must submit an Hours Log, Field Supervisor's Final Report and Course Evaluation at the conclusion of the externship.
+These forms are due on or before the last day of classes.

 Below is a list of externship placements that have been pre-approved for academic credit and how to apply for them.